jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     ...     " is German for 'City of Munich'</footnote> in Bavaria" ...     " in this sentence.</doc>")

-Let's assume we'd like to markup locations and text-passages in foreign laguages, but only in the main text and not within footnotes and the like.
+Let's assume we'd like to markup locations and text-passages in foreign languages, but only in the main text and not within footnotes and the like.
 For that purpose, we build a context mapping that is restricted to non-footnote-text::